ModdingX/SugarCane/README.md

 apply plugin: 'io.github.noeppi_noeppi.tools.modgradle.mapping'
 ```

-You can then use the mapping channel `parchment`.
-A list of version can be found [here](https://maven.melanx.de/io/github/noeppi_noeppi/sugarcane/sugarcane-1.17.1).
+You can then use the mapping channel `sugarcane`.
+A list of version can be found [here](https://maven.melanx.de/io/github/noeppi_noeppi/sugarcane).

 Example: